 -- Susanne Taylor

 We have a GROOMER!!!

-We are happy to accept vouchers for spays, neuters, and vaccines from Kankakee County Animal Control
+We accept a limited number of vouchers for spays, neuters, and vaccines from Kankakee County Animal Control.